History of rail transport in Estonia: Railways in the republic of Estonia (1918–1940)

 At the end of World War I and the collapse of the Russian Empire, the country was occupied by Germany and a puppet government installed.
 This subsequently collapsed with German defeat in World War I and Estonia became a republic in 1918.
 Finally, after the expulsion of invading Soviet forces during the Estonian War of Independence, Estonia became a recognised independent republic in 1920.

 At the time of its creation, the railways had 648 km of broad gauge and 187 km of narrow gauge track and 90 broad gauge locomotives, 72 narrow gauge locomotives plus rolling stock.

 Thus the railways of Estonia became known as Eesti Raudtee (EVR), formed from the Looderaudtee (North-Western Railway), Esimese Juurdeveoteede Selts (First Association of Approach Tracks) as well as military and other railway lines.
 One consequence of the new independence was that the railway architecture did not have to follow the imperial style set out in St. Petersburg - architectural trends followed those in other parts of the world - with neo-baroque styles with romantic-vernacular elements giving way to functionalist architecture in the 1930s.

 In 1931, a 1524mm gauge line opened between Tartu and Petseri.

 By 1940, the EVR had 772 km of broad gauge and 675 km of narrow gauge track.

 Railways in the Estonian SSR (1940–1991)

 In June 1940, Estonia was invaded by the Soviet Union becoming the Estonian SSR; EVR became part of the Russian rail system again, the country was invaded by Nazi Germany and occupied by German forces between 1941 and 1944.
 During German occupation the network was converted to standard (1435mm) gauge, and rolling stock from Germany used.
-After the end of the Second World War, Estonia was once again part of the Soviet Union and the railways were run as part of the Soviet Union's rail network; the track was converted back to broad gauge.
+After the end of the Second World War, Estonia was once again part of the Soviet Union and the railways were run as part of the Soviet Union's rail network; the track was converted back to broad (Russian) gauge.